Information on our Favorite Feminine Hygiene Products

 Tampons are a popular feminine hygiene product and have been around for years.
 While the technology of tampons has drastically changed over time, the basic gist of it still remains: A tampon acts as “plug” inside of the vagina that absorbs menstrual blood.
-While most women know what a modern-day tampon is and how it works, here’s some fun facts about one of America’s favorite feminine hygiene product.
+While most women know what a modern-day tampon is and how it works, here are some fun facts about one of America’s favorite feminine hygiene products.

 Super Soaking Powers

 Did you know tampons can soak up any kind of blood?
 Although tampons are meant to absorb menstrual blood, they can be a lifesaving tool when you’re in a pinch.
 If you think about, tampons are just small tubes of cotton on a string, so if you find yourself in a situation where someone has a deep wound and is rapidly losing blood (such as from a gunshot or knife), the tampon can absorb the blood and reduce blood loss.
 It doesn’t hurt to throw a couple of tampons in your first aid; you never know what could happen.